 The term ERP stands for Enterprise Resource Planning.
 This is the literal meaning of its letter description which it is most known as.
 However in symbolic terms, it is so much more to enterprises all around the globe.
 For a lot of businesses, ERPs mean a new way of doing things, an optimized way.
 It automates multiple processes and lets every employee on board focus on more valuable tasks, saving them time and in general optimizing its operations.
 ERPs can mean the difference between being average and great.
 And this last statement is the truest of all, most businesses, if not all, acquire an ERP system to improve their performance.

 What does ERP stand for in business?
 What are some ERP system examples?

-We’ve already talked about what an ERP system can mean to an enterprise, however let’s dive deeper into why it is such a useful tool for any kind of business inside any and all industries.
-Essentially an ERP unifies all your key areas under just one system.
+We’ve already talked about what an ERP system can mean to an enterprise.
+However let’s dive deeper into why it is such a useful tool for any kind of business inside any and all industries.
+Essentially, an ERP unifies all your key areas under just one system.
 This means your company’s information will be gathered in one place.
-As a consequence, you will be able to easily keep track of specific data inside each department, automating lots of processes to make your employee’s life easier.
+As a consequence, you will be able to easily keep track of specific data inside each department.
+You’ll be able to automate lots of processes and make your employee’s life easier.